fluxcd/community/SECURITY.md

 # Flux Security

-This document <https://github.com/fluxcd/community/blob/main/SECURITY.md> defines security reporting, handling, and disclosure information for the Flux CNCF project and community.
+This document <https://github.com/fluxcd/community/blob/main/SECURITY.md> defines security reporting, handling, and disclosure information for the Flux project and community.

 ## Report a Vulnerability

-We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the Flux Community.
+We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the Flux community.

 - To make a report please email the private security list at <cncf-flux-security@lists.cncf.io> with the details.
   We ask that reporters act in good faith by not disclosing the issue to others.